 Girls' Hair: Hair should be neatly combed or styled.
 Neat small bows, barrettes, headbands, and hair ties are permissible so long as they coordinate with the uniform.
-Hair must be natural looking and conservative in its color and cut (no bleaching or unnatural streaking/highlighting, no artificial jet- black coloring, and no unnatural colors).
-Accommodations for religious reasons are permitted.
+Hair must be natural looking and conservative in its color and cut (no bleaching or unnatural streaking/highlighting, no artificial jet-black coloring, and no unnatural colors).
+Accommodation for religious reasons are permitted.

-K-6 students may not wear make-up or nail polish, except for clear polish.
-Simple stud-styled earrings may be worn (no dangling or hoop earrings).
+Girls Accessories: K-6 students may not wear make-up or nail polish, except for clear polish.
+Simple stud-styled earrings may be worn (no dangling or hoop earrings as we are active during PE and recess).
 If a student wears a necklace, it must be tucked into the shirt and not visible.
-No other jewelry except a simple analog or digital watch (no smart watches or Fitbits) may be worn.
-Any watch that is Bluetooth capable and connects to the WIFI or internet is considered a smart watch.
+No jewelry (no rings, bracelets, etc.) except a simple analog or digital watch may be worn (no smartwatches or fitbits - such devices go against the purpose of our uniform and technology policies and can be an external expression of status and distraction in the classroom environment - there are clocks in every classroom).
+If it does more than tell time, then it is not simple.
+Any watch that is bluetooth capable and/or has the capability to connect to WIFI or internet is considered a smartwatch.
 Any item that is considered a distraction by the teacher may be confiscated and arrangements may be made with the parent to have the item sent home.
 The student may be subject to an infraction, detention, and possible removal from the classroom if she is not in compliance with the school dress code.